Ensure - Joint Centre for Environmental Sustainability and Resiliance University of Exeter China University of Hong Kong

 18–19 May 2026 | University of Exeter

-The University of Exeter is delighted to host the 2026 Environmental Sustainability and Resilience (ENSURE) Joint Centre Workshop, welcoming colleagues from across Exeter and The Chinese University of Hong Kong (CUHK).
-The Workshop will be held at the Living Systems Institute (LSI) on Monday 18 May and then at the XFI on Tuesday 19 May, both located at the University of Exeter’s Streatham Campus in the City of Exeter.
+The University of Exeter was delighted to host the 2026 Environmental Sustainability and Resilience (ENSURE) Joint Centre Workshop, welcoming colleagues from across Exeter and The Chinese University of Hong Kong (CUHK).
+The Workshop was held at the Living Systems Institute (LSI) on Monday 18 May and the XFI on Tuesday 19 May, both located at the University of Exeter’s Streatham Campus in the City of Exeter.

-Under the theme Global Systems for Sustainable Futures: Designing Resilience for the SDGs, this landmark two-day event will bring together researchers, senior leaders, early career scholars and strategic partners to advance interdisciplinary collaboration in climate, biodiversity, energy, food, water and human systems research.
-We welcome participants from across disciplines and with an interest in sharing best practice in behavioural change, climate resilience, nature-based solutions, biodiversity, energy and more.
+Under the theme Global Systems for Sustainable Futures: Designing Resilience for the SDGs, this landmark two-day event brought together researchers, senior leaders, early career scholars and strategic partners to advance interdisciplinary collaboration in climate, biodiversity, energy, food, water and human systems research.
+Participants joined from across disciplines and with an interest in sharing best practice in behavioural change, climate resilience, nature-based solutions, biodiversity, energy and more.

-The 2026 Workshop will provide a dynamic platform to showcase progress across ENSURE-funded projects, catalyse new partnerships and identify future opportunities for impactful, externally funded research aligned with the UN Sustainable Development Goals (SDGs).
-Combining keynote plenaries, themed TED-talk style moderated panel/audience discussion, breakout sessions and site-based engagement activities, the 2026 Workshop is designed to foster collaboration and future programme development.
-Through the Workshop, we will focus on:
+The 2026 Workshop provided a dynamic platform to showcase progress across ENSURE-funded projects, catalyse new partnerships and identify future opportunities for impactful, externally funded research aligned with the UN Sustainable Development Goals (SDGs).
+Combining keynote plenaries, themed TED-talk style moderated panel/audience discussion, breakout sessions and site-based engagement activities, the 2026 Workshop was designed to foster collaboration and future programme development, focussing on:

-The workshop is structured around ENSURE’s six Grand Challenges, each directly contributing to delivery of the Sustainable Development Goals:
+The workshop was structured around ENSURE’s six Grand Challenges, each directly contributing to delivery of the Sustainable Development Goals:

 GC1.
 Biodiversity and Ecosystem Resilience